Thami Ntuli

-Arthur Thamsanqa Ntuli (born 11 November 1973) is a South African politician who is the Provincial Chairperson of the Inkatha Freedom Party, and current Premier of KwaZulu-Natal.
-He is the former mayor of Nkandla Local Municipality and King Cetshwayo District Municipality.
+Arthur Thamsanqa Ntuli (born 11 November 1973) is a South African politician who serves as the premier of KwaZulu-Natal since 2024.
+He is the Provincial Chairperson of the Inkatha Freedom Party.
+He was the mayor of the Nkandla Local Municipality from 2021 to 2024, and the mayor of the King Cetshwayo District Municipality from 2012 to 2021.

 Early life and education

-Arthur Thamsanqa Ntuli was born on 11 November 1973 in Vumanhlamvu, Nkandla.
+Ntuli was born on 11 November 1973 in Vumanhlamvu, Nkandla.
 He studied at Vumanhlamvu Primary School, Nomangci Secondary (now Mzikazi Secondary) and Nkandla Secondary.
-After graduating, he took on different jobs, as a cleaner, cashier, and a security guard.
+After graduating, he took on different jobs, including working as a cleaner, a cashier, and a security guard.

-In 1993, Ntuli began his education career as a teacher at Mashinga Secondary School, while working towards a part-time Diploma in Education at Rand Afrikaans University.
+In 1993, Ntuli began his career in education as a teacher at Mashinga Secondary School, while working towards a diploma in Education at Rand Afrikaans University.
 He then obtained an Advanced Diploma in Education at the University of Natal (now the University of KwaZulu-Natal) and a Bachelor of Education Honors in Law Management at the University of Pretoria.

 Career

 For more than 20 years, Ntuli worked as a school teacher and principal in KwaZulu-Natal.
-In 2010, he began working as a Councilor and Mayor for Nkandla Local Municipality, and from 2021 to 2024 he acted as Mayor of King Cetshwayo District Municipality.
+In 2010, he began working as a Councilor and Mayor for the Nkandla Local Municipality, and from 2021 to 2024 he acted as Mayor of the King Cetshwayo District Municipality.
 He then resigned to run in the 2024 provincial elections.

 Premier of KwaZulu-Natal

-On 29 January 2024, IFP announced Thami Ntuli as their KZN Premier candidate for 2024 General Elections.
+On 29 January 2024, the Inkatha Freedom Party (IFP) announced Thami Ntuli as their KwaZulu-Natal Premier candidate for the 2024 general elections.
 On 14 June, Ntuli was elected as Premier of KwaZulu-Natal in a sitting of the provincial legislature.
-He would be elected in with coalition support from the IFP, African National Congress (ANC), Democratic Alliance (DA) and National Freedom Party (NFP), Ntuli defeated the MK Party's premier candidate, Zulu Nation's deputy prime minister Phathisizwe Chiliza, with 41 votes to 39.
+He was elected with coalition support from the IFP, African National Congress (ANC), Democratic Alliance (DA) and National Freedom Party (NFP), Ntuli defeated the MK Party's premier candidate, Zulu Nation's deputy prime minister Phathisizwe Chiliza, with 41 votes to 39.
 Ntuli is the first IFP member to serve as Premier of KwaZulu-Natal since 2004.
 Thami Ntuli was officially inaugurated as the Premier of KwaZulu-Natal on 18 June 2024.

 Ntuli announced a new provincial cabinet on 18 June which included 10 members, four from the Inkatha Freedom Party, three from the African National Congress, two from the Democratic Alliance and one from the National Freedom Party.
-In a significant move, he announced that the Department of Community Safety and Liaison would be placed directly under the Office of the Premier.
+He announced that the Department of Community Safety and Liaison would be placed directly under the Office of the Premier.

-The IFP leads four portfolios: leader of government business; co-operative governance and traditional affairs (Cogta); agriculture; and sports.
-The ANC, with the second most portfolios, will lead health, education, transport and human settlements.
-The DA will lead finance and public works while the National Freedom Party (NFP) will lead social development.
-The formula is in line with a coalition agreement between the parties.
+In line with the coalition agreement between the parties, the members of the executive council were chosen according to the portfolios their party would take in.
+The IFP leads four portfolios: government business; cooperative governance and traditional affairs (known collectively as Cogta); agriculture; and sports.
+The ANC, with the second most portfolios, leads health, education, transport and human settlements.
+The DA leads finance and public works while the National Freedom Party (NFP) leads social development.